KunKun-Zhang/MRDNet/README.md

 # Direction of Arrival (DOA) Models and Dataset

-This repository provides the implementation and dataset generation scripts for Direction of Arrival (DOA) models, as detailed in Chapter 3 and Chapter 4 of the associated academic thesis.
-The DOA models are designed to perform accurately in various noisy and reverberant environments, facilitating robust sound source localization.
+This repository provides the implementation and dataset generation scripts for the Multi-Resblock DOA Network (MRDNet), a novel neural network designed for precise DOA estimation of low-frequency sounds in noisy environments using small-aperture arrays.

 ## Table of Contents